-Set the signal generator's RF output to 0 dBm and sweep from 100 MHz to 1 GHz.
+Set the signal generator's RF output to 0 dBm and sweep from 100 MHz to 1 GHz or the highest frequency required.
 Record this output with the spectrum analyzer in dBm as Pin to be used in the final CMPT calculation.
 Pin should be between 0 and -10 dBm.

-6.4.1.3 Testing procedure
+4.4.1.3 Testing procedure